Amihai Eliyahu: Public response

-Eliyahu's statement immediately sparked controversy in and outside of Israel.
-His comments were condemned by opposition leader and former Prime Minister Yair Lapid, who described it as a "horrifying and insane remark" and urged his firing.
+Eliyahu's statement immediately sparked controversy in and outside Israel.
+It was condemned by opposition leader and former prime minister Yair Lapid, who called it a "horrifying and insane remark" and urged that Eliyahu be fired.
 Eliyahu was also condemned by National Unity leader Benny Gantz and defense minister Yoav Gallant.
-Gerry Carroll, a member of the Northern Ireland Assembly, condemned Eliyahu's comments in response to his suggestion that Palestinians be removed from Gaza and transferred to Ireland.
+Gerry Carroll, a member of the Northern Ireland Assembly, condemned Eliyahu's suggestion that Palestinians be transferred to Ireland.

-In response, Eliyahu defended his statements, saying that "any sensible person" knew that the comments were "metaphorical", but maintained his support for a "powerful and disproportionate response to terrorism".
+Eliyahu defended his statements, saying that "any sensible person" knew they were "metaphorical", and maintained his support for a "powerful and disproportionate response to terrorism".
 Prime Minister Benjamin Netanyahu disavowed his comments and announced his suspension from cabinet meetings.
 However, Eliyahu took part in a cabinet telephone vote later that day.
-National security minister Itamar Ben-Gvir is reported to have intervened on behalf of Eliyahu.
+National security minister Itamar Ben-Gvir reportedly intervened on Eliyahu's behalf.

-Eliyahu's remarks were included in the genocide case submitted by South Africa to the International Court of Justice as an expression of genocidal intent against the Palestinian people.
+Eliyahu's remarks were included in the genocide case South Africa submitted to the International Court of Justice as an expression of genocidal intent against the Palestinian people.

 2025 erasing Gaza comments controversy

-While serving as Israel’s Minister of Heritage, Eliyahu stated during an interview with Kol Barama radio on 24 July 2025, "The government is rushing to erase Gaza, and thank God we are erasing this evil.
+While serving as Israel’s Minister of Heritage, Eliyahu said during a July 2025 interview: "The government is rushing to erase Gaza, and thank God we are erasing this evil.
 All of Gaza will be Jewish."
-His comments were made amid increasing cases of malnutrition in the Gaza Strip and global warnings of starvation and famine.
+His comments were made amid increasing cases of malnutrition in Gaza and global warnings of starvation and famine.

 Public response

-Prime Minister Benjamin Netanyahu released a statement on his official X account that "Minister Amichay Eliyahu does not speak for the government I lead.
+Prime Minister Benjamin Netanyahu wrote on his X account: "Minister Amichay Eliyahu does not speak for the government I lead.
 He is not a member of the Security Cabinet that determines the conduct of the war."

 Personal life

 Eliyahu is married and has six children.
-He lives in Rimonim, an Israeli settlement in the Judean Hills east of Jerusalem on the West Bank of the Jordan River.
+He lives in Rimonim, an illegal Israeli settlement in the Judean Hills east of Jerusalem on the West Bank of the Jordan River.